ScottWill20/poke-builders/README.md

 * Each pokemon in list will include an 'Edit' button and 'Delete' button.
 * The authenticated user, upon selecting 'Edit' will be directed to the form and drawing tool creation set up, where the form and canvas will be pre-populated with the previous values of their saved pokemon.
 The authenticated user can change these values and re-save their pokemon.
 * The authenticated user, upon selecting 'Delete' will be directed to a page that includes their pokemon details and prompts the user to confirm that they would like to delete this pokemon.
 * Upon confirmation, the pokemon will be deleted and the authenticated user will be redirected back to their profile list of pokemon.
 If the authenticated user cancels the deletion, they will be redirected back to their profile list of pokemon without deleting the pokemon.
+If the deleted pokemon was on the public forum, it will be taken out as well.
 * When the authenticated user is done using the app, they can select 'Logout' from the navigation bar and exit the application, being redirected to the homepage as an unauthenticated user.